Porcupine Lake

 Porcupine Lake is a 2017 Canadian drama film written, produced, and directed by Ingrid Veninger.
 It was screened in the Contemporary World Cinema section at the 2017 Toronto International Film Festival.
 The film received positive reviews from The Film Stage and Film Threat.

+Plot

+Bea (Charlotte Salisbury) and her mom move to Northern Ontario during a summer, where Bea soon meets Kate (Lucinda Armstrong Hall).
+What initially begins as a close friendship between the two pre-teen girls gradually develops into an unexpected romantic connection.